ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/README.md

 Sadly, I may have made it every OS compatible......
 Forunately, this is open source code.
 So, "yay, it can run everywhere including a cell-phone".
 Unfortunately, that was found on a very high up on a steep gradient.
 So it is a very (vuuury) hard thing to build.

+But, that being said, the code within this repo branch should make it easier.